 First, make sure your beneficiary designations to be up to date on all your financial accounts.
 If they are not and something would happen, the court will follow your state laws to determine the allocation of your financial assets

-Another thing you can do it to have a financial plan in case something happens to any of your family members.
+Another thing you can do is to have a financial plan in case something happens to any of your family members.
 Talk to your attorney to know about all the possibilities available in your state.

 Identity theft is common during tax season, and it is the last thing you want to have in mind when filing your taxes.

 Each year, the IRS will send you a unique PIN.
 You will have to file your taxes using this PIN because that is the only way they will accept your tax return forms.
 As of 2019, this service is only available in 19 states.

-For example, if someone would file the tax return forms on your behalf without including the PIN, the IRS will automatically reject it.
+If someone would file the tax return forms on your behalf without including the PIN, the IRS will automatically reject it.

-8 – How To Determine Your Tax Payments?
+8 – Determine Your Tax Payments

 The good news is that you can determine if you have been paying sufficient taxes throughout the year by using the IRS Withholding Estimator.

 If you haven’t paid enough taxes, you can adjust the amount of taxes that the IRS is withholding from your year-end paycheck via your W-4.

-9 – When To File Your Taxes?
+9 – Know When To File Your Taxes

 Think about your tax refund as a free loan that you are giving to the government.
 So, the sooner you can get it, the sooner you can pay down your debt, increase your savings, or invest it to make more out of it.

-10 – What Is Deadline For Your Tax Contributions?
+10 – Deadline For Your Tax Contributions

 As a rule of thumb, December 31st is the deadline for all your contributions.
 If you miss this deadline, you will have to wait another year to benefit from their tax advantages.

-11 – How To Accelerate Your Business Payments?
+11 – Accelerate Your Business Payments

 This strategy consists of paying your next year’s expenses before December 31st.
 In this case, you can take advantage of the tax deductions immediately instead of waiting another 12 months.